gusc/dynamicdns/README.md

 dyndns.example.com.
 IN KEY 512 3 165 bwfb5O8+1VUiV3un66ucV1c9yAyT5Hdzs1gUHpcWWZrFEihtLlKl1E4E wFsTNbWg+EvK/ddOq7wWmZ9GYaPYbw==
 ```

-Copy the Base64 part from the key file (the one that looks like: *bwfb5O8+1VUiV3un66ucV1c9yAyT5Hdzs1gUHpcWWZrFEihtLlKl1E4E wFsTNbWg+EvK/ddOq7wWmZ9GYaPYbw==*)
+Copy the Base64 part from the key file (the one that looks like: **bwfb5O8+1VUiV3un66ucV1c9yAyT5Hdzs1gUHpcWWZrFEihtLlKl1E4E wFsTNbWg+EvK/ddOq7wWmZ9GYaPYbw==**)
+The space in the key is OK, don't worry.

-h2.
-Create zone configuration
+## Create zone configuration

 Open up named.conf in your favourite text editor and add your zone configurations: